ciripel/Heimdall/README.md

 ## Heimdall
 ### Discord bot for SnowGem https://snowgem.org/

+v.1.6 - deployed 25.03.2020
+- implemented !ban [substring] command that ban all users with the name containing the substring

 v.1.5 - deployed 15.03.2020
 - implemented !mn [address] command that can check information about a specific masternode